PaulHax/kwiver/README.rst

 Building with Python Enabled
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The required python packages are included in the source files `kwiver/src/python/requirements_dev.txt`
+The required python packages are included in the source files
+`kwiver/src/python/requirements_dev.txt`
 It is recommended to create and use a virtual python environment.
 Python version 3.8 is a required minimum.
 `python -m venv env` is one method for creating a virtual environment.
-Activate the virtual environment, `source env/bin/activate`.
+Activate the virtual environment, `source env/bin/activate`and install
-Install the python packages needed for kwiver.
+the python packages needed for kwiver with
 `pip install -r kwiver/src/python/requirements_dev.txt`